- About e-Pubs

 The following sets of guidelines for the community, for content, and for authors should be observed when building Purdue e-Pubs collections:

 Setting up a community and a series is easy.
 Librarians can provide assistance with decisions on access, description, and customized looks for a series.
-The Libraries and the University Copyright Office also welcome your copyright questions and the Scholarly Repository Specialist is available to demonstrate repository functions such as document upload.
+The Libraries and the University Copyright Office also welcome your copyright questions and the Scholarly Publishing Specialist is available to demonstrate repository functions such as document upload.

 The Libraries provide support to administrators and depositors of all Purdue e-Pubs communities.

-Easy-to-follow printed guides are available for community and series administrators, but Purdue librarians and the Scholarly Repository Specialist would prefer to make a personal visit to demonstrate Purdue e-Pubs administration at your worksite.
+Easy-to-follow printed guides are available for community and series administrators, but Purdue librarians and the Scholarly Publishing Specialist would prefer to make a personal visit to demonstrate Purdue e-Pubs administration at your worksite.
 Once a community has been established, the Libraries continue to offer technical support as well.

 Metadata is information that is used to describe the content in Purdue e-Pubs so that it can be identified and discovered by users.
 The metadata associated with each item in Purdue e-Pubs is similar to the information in a library's catalog record for a book, providing useful information for searching (for example title, author, subjects, etc.).
 Certain types of metadata, such as author and title, are required for all Purdue e-Pubs items.
 Other types of metadata, such as keyword search terms, are optional and must be supplied by the author or community.
 By associating descriptive metadata with their documents, authors and communities ensure that their works will be easily accessed through tools such as Internet search engines.